-Plant Details
+Plant Overview

 Most 'primroses' sold by garden centres are hybrids.
-This is the true English 'common' primrose.
+This is the true British 'common' primrose.
 Now sadly not as common as it once was.
 Fully hardy and a joy as it's among the first colour of the year.
 Of great benefit to pollinators on sunny spring days when little else is available to them.

 Despite not belonging to the rose family, the name Primrose is thought to derive from the Latin for 'first' (prima) 'rose' (rosa).